 Kale: Prepping your kale is an important step to it tasting great and helping it absorb some flavor.
 First start by cutting out all the veins of your kale leaves.
 Once those are removed, using a large chef's knife, slice your kale into thin strips.
 The thinner they are, the easier they will absorb the flavor.
-Place kale shreds into a large bowl and drizzle with 2 tablespoons of olive oil and 3 tablespoons of apple cider vinegar.
+Place kale shreds into a large bowl and drizzle with 1 tablespoon of olive oil and 3 tablespoons of apple cider vinegar.
 Sprinkle with 1/4 teaspoon of salt.

 Then using clean hands, slowly start to massage the kale by grabbing large portions and squeezing together.
 Keep doing this for 3-4 minutes until the kale softens up and reduces in size by about half.